Wesius/Skin-Lesion-Melanoma-Analyzer/README.md

 ## Project Overview

 This project implements a deep learning-based system for classifying skin lesions as either melanoma or non-melanoma.
-It utilizes state-of-the-art computer vision techniques and a convolutional neural network (CNN) architecture to analyze images of skin lesions and provide accurate diagnoses.
+It utilizes state-of-the-art computer vision techniques and a convolutional neural network (CNN) architecture to analyze images of skin lesions and provide diagnoses.

 ### Key Features